Eli T. Stackhouse

-Eli Thomas Stackhouse (March 27, 1824 – June 14, 1892) was a U.S. Representative from South Carolina and an officer in the Confederate Army of Northern Virginia during the American Civil War.
+Eli Thomas Stackhouse (March 27, 1824 – June 14, 1892) was a U.S. representative from South Carolina and an officer in the Confederate Army of Northern Virginia during the American Civil War.

 Biography

 Stackhouse was born in Little Rock, South Carolina, and attended the common schools.
 He worked on his father's farm.
+Through his father's father he was descended from the famous theologian Thomas Stackhouse.
 He taught school for several years and then engaged in agricultural pursuits.
 He enlisted in the Confederate States Army January 9, 1861, and served throughout the Civil War, attaining the rank of colonel of the 8th South Carolina Volunteers.

 He served as member of the State House of Representatives from 1865 to 1866.
 He served as member of the first board of trustees of Clemson Agricultural and Mechanical College of South Carolina in 1887.
 He was the first president of the South Carolina State Farmers' Alliance in 1888.

 Stackhouse was elected as a Democrat to the Fifty-second Congress and served from March 4, 1891, until his death in Washington, D.C., June 14, 1892.

 He was interred in Little Rock Cemetery, Little Rock, South Carolina.